dhiraj1540/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-Answer = 10766.19

     Median of total number of steps taken per day

 ```r